March 11-16, 2025 in Berea, Kentucky

 11am Workshop sessions:

-• Story Circle: Learn about the story circle process and how it can be used to develop performance material.
+• Other Workshop TBD based on needs/desires of participants.
+Could include: Performing Revolutionary/UPRISING: Encourage participants to animate their activism by infusing creativity into their social justice work, engaging with political content, and reclaiming public space for art, and Story Circle: Learn about the story circle process and how it can be used to develop performance material.
 Build on generations of Appalachian / Southern performance-makers who use(d) story circle in their theater work

-12noon Lunch
+12noon Lunch available (self serve)

 1pm-5pm Open space for rehearsal and exploration.
 All participants will have designated space in which to work.

-5pm Supper
+6pm Supper

-7pm Performance Sharing and Feedback
+7pm Performance sharing and feedback

 9pm Free/unscheduled time could include: sleeping, socializing, snacking, fires, music jams, movies, games, stargazing

-8am Breakfast
+8am Breakfast (self serve)

 Who This Retreat is For: